boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    behavior.
 The entire slice is mapped to single TN QoS Class, therefore the entire slice is subject to the same per-hop behavior.
-   Similarly, in 5QI-unaware inter-PE transfer plane mapping model, the entire slice is mapped to a single inter-PE transfer plane, as depicted in
+   Similarly, in 5QI-unaware inter-PE transfer plane mapping model, the entire slice is mapped to a single transfer plane, as depicted in
    {{figure-24}}.

 ~~~